 Any entrepreneur knows the work, time, and money that goes into building a successful business.
 That is why the fate of a small business is of primary concern to those going through a divorce.
 Business owners must take special care to avoid the possibility of any conflicts or disputes disrupting the flow of daily operations.

 At Berenji & Associates, our divorce attorneys understand the unique challenges entrepreneurs face in divorce settings.
 Many of our clients are local business owners in the Los Angeles area.
 That is why we have put together this quick guide to getting through divorce while maintaining a healthy business.
-If you need more information, call Los Angeles divorce lawyer Hossein Berenji for a free case evaluation.
+If you need more information, call Los Angeles divorce lawyer Hossein Berenji for a case evaluation.